 How difficult is the Everest Base Camp Trek?

-The Everest Base Camp Trek is moderately challenging and requires a good fitness level.
-You should be comfortable walking for 5 to 7 hours a day on rugged terrain and be able to handle high altitudes.
-Regular cardiovascular and strength training will help you prepare for the trek.
+The Everest Base Camp Trek is moderately challenging and requires reasonable fitness.
+You should be able to walk 5 to 7 hours daily on rugged terrain while managing the risk of altitude sickness.

 How can I prevent altitude sickness during the trek?